isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-conduct-your-own-soil-test-for-ph-using-household-ingredients/index.md

 * **Vinegar Fizzes, Baking Soda Does Not: ** Your soil is alkaline. * **Baking Soda Fizzes, Vinegar Does Not: ** Your soil is acidic. * **Neither Fizzes: ** Your soil is likely close to neutral (pH 7.
 0).
 This is often the ideal range for many plants. * **Both Fizz (Rare but Possible): ** This could indicate an inconclusive result, very poor sample quality, or potentially a mix of very acidic and very alkaline particles.

-In this case, re
-- test with fresh samples or opt for a professional test.
+In this case, re-test with fresh samples or opt for a professional test.

 Remember, these tests are best for identifying extremes.
 They won't tell you the exact degree of acidity or alkalinity, but they can give you a starting point for deciding if amendments are needed or if a more precise test is warranted.